mostafa20223/GP/README.md

      * Similarly to what we have discussed today, please access the MSI data and show protein images at m/z = [4965, 4999, 5067].
      * Show the average spectrum of patient#1 and Patient#30.
      * Apply the above described PCA analysis but on the breast cancer data (either show it next week or the week after).
+6. After Mid-term Exams: A full summary presentation will be delivered to Dr/ Ahmed Morsy at college to keep him updated

 <h2 id="B"> Notes / Useful Links </h2>